What is SMS intercept?

 3. SIM swapping

-SIM swapping is a technique in which attackers manipulate telecom operators into transferring a victim's phone number to a new SIM card controlled by the attacker.
+SIM swapping is a technique in which attackers manipulate telecom operators to transfer a victim's phone number to a new SIM card controlled by the attacker.
 This allows them to intercept SMS messages and phone calls and gain access to online accounts linked to the phone number.

 To prevent SIM swapping, users should enable additional security measures on their mobile accounts, such as two-factor authentication and PINs.